 The VA will determine your payment rate based on the type of benefit you are eligible for and how many hours you are enrolled in.
-You can check the VA website to find out the basic payment rates: www.gibill.va.gov/GI_Bill_Info/rates.htm.
-These are basic rates of pay for MGIB, REAP and Dependents Education Assistance and do not include kickers, buy-up or any other additional programs.
+You can check the VA website to find out the basic payment rates for MGIB, REAP and Dependents Education Assistance.
+These rates do not include kickers, buy-up or any other additional programs.

-Under the Post 9/11 GI Bill® you may receive: tuition and fees (paid directly to the school) not to exceed the tuition and fees at the most expensive state Institution of Higher Learning (IHL) For a listing of the maximum tuition and fees for each state visit: http://www.gibill.va.gov/GI_Bill_Info/CH33/Tuition_and_fees.htm.
+Under the Post 9/11 GI Bill® you may receive: tuition and fees (paid directly to the school) not to exceed the tuition and fees at the most expensive state Institution of Higher Learning (IHL) at the in-state tuition rate.
+Learn more about tuition and fee payment rates.

 A monthly housing allowance based on the Basic Allowance for Housing (BAH) for an E-5 with dependents.
 This amount is based on the ZIP code of the location of the school (NPC's ZIP Code is 85901) you are attending.
-To determine the BAH for your ZIP code visit: http://www.defensetravel.dod.mil/site/bahCalc.cfm.
+Determine the BAH for your ZIP code here.
 An annual book stipend of $1,000 is paid proportionately based on enrollment.